COVID-19 risks

 【Note! ]

-Promises such as "guaranteed profits," "special tips for you," and "free investment seminars by celebrities" are all potential scams.
-Be sure to check whether the investment destination is real, whether there is a possibility of identity theft, and whether there is anything suspicious about the transfer account (e.g., a personal account is specified as the transfer destination, the account name changes each time a transfer is made, etc.).
+Promises such as "guaranteed profits," "special tips just for you," and "free investment seminars by celebrities" may be scams.
+Always check whether the investment destination is real, whether there is any possibility of impersonation, and whether there is anything suspicious about the transfer account (e.g., if a personal account is specified as the transfer destination, or if the account name changes each time a transfer is made).

 Also, be careful if someone you have never met talks to you about money.
 Anyone can easily impersonate someone else using photos posted on social media or AI.
-Even if you become friends with someone on social media or through video calls, be careful that someone other than the person you are impersonating may be impersonating you.
+Even if you become close with someone on social media or through video calls, be aware that someone other than them may be impersonating them.

-Loss of passports Since the last issue of "Taiwan Safety Information" was published, there have been 31 reports of lost passports.
-Most of these are believed to have been lost while out or in a taxi.
-There are also cases where it is unclear when or where the passport was lost, and cases where it may have been the result of pickpocketing or baggage theft.
+D. Lost Passports Since the last issue of "Taiwan Safety Information" was published, there have been 14 reports of lost passports.
+Most of these are believed to have been lost while out or in taxis.
+In some cases, it is unclear when or where the passport was lost, and there are also cases where it may have been lost by pickpocketing or baggage theft.

 Looking at past cases of lost passports known to our association, the following characteristics can be noted:

-- Losing your passport in crowded places such as Jiufen (Ninh Binh) or the night market.
+- Losing your passport in crowded places such as tourist spots or night markets.

-- Leaving your bag containing your passport in a taxi or on public transport.
+- Leaving a bag containing your passport in a taxi or on public transport.

-・Leaving it at the airport or in a toilet.
+・Leaving it at the airport or in the toilet.

 - After drinking, he became so drunk that he fell asleep on the street and lost his bag containing his passport.